 |White’s Tree Frog||Do best when kept between 75 and 85F Personally I think between 74 and 76F is best.|

 |Pacman Frog||Need a day temperature between 75 and 85F.
 During the night it can be between 65 and 75F.|

 You can provide the right temperature for your frog to make use of a heat lamp or an under-tank heater to warm the terrarium.
 To help you keep track of the temperature you can use a thermometer in the habitat.

 Light is of vital importance for keeping your frog healthy.
 In nature, frogs have evolved to use the sunlight to their advantage as a source of heat and UVB radiation.
 Both of these sources help with some metabolic processes.
 When your frog is in captivity, you need to mimic this kind of conditions so that your frog can live healthily.
 In a tank, lighting is primarily used for three things: heat, UVB radiation and as lighting for the vivarium.

-As you now know, frogs are cold-blooded which means that they depend on their environment for their temperature.
+For heat: As you now know, frogs are cold-blooded which means that they depend on their environment for their temperature.
 An area of elevated temperature in your vivarium gives the frog the opportunity to raise its body temperature.

-The sun is not only a source of heat, but it also gives an intense source of ultraviolet radiation.
+For UVB Radiation: The sun is not only a source of heat, but it also gives an intense source of ultraviolet radiation.
 Exposing your frog to the UVB radiation, even for a short amount of time, provides the Vitamin D production it needs for proper calcium absorption in the intestines.
 When your frog is in a tank, UVB lighting is generally given by artificial means.

-Lighting in the vivarium usually is only necessary to keep the plants in the habitat happy.
+For the benefit of plants: Lighting in the vivarium usually is only necessary to keep the plants in the habitat happy.